DOI-USGS/asc-public-docs/docs/how-to-guides/software-management/isis-release-schedule.md

 When a Release Candidate is branched from the `dev` branch, a feature freeze is put into effect.
 Any feature additions that occur after a release candidate has been branched will be included in a future RC (and release).
 In other words, features added prior to the creation of a RC will be included in the next release.
 The only instances where this may not hold true is if significant, previously unidentified issues are identified during the testing of a RC that are associated with a new feature addition.
 In that case, we would back out the feature and recreate the RC.

 ## Release
 As described above, we will release on a three month cadence.
-Releases will be labelled via GitHub for those users that wish to build from scratch.
-Additionally, releases will be uploaded to our Anaconda.org account for `conda` installation.
+Releases will be labelled via GitHub for those users that wish to build from source.
+Additionally, releases will be uploaded to our Anaconda.org [repository](https://anaconda.org/usgs-astrogeology/isis) for `conda` installation.

 ## Release Schedule
 | Version # / Label | Type | Date |